CloudEngineHub/LangScene-X/README.md

 ![Pipeline Visualization](assets/pipeline.png)

-Pipeline of LangScene-X. Our model is composed of a TriMap Video Diffusion model which generates RGB, segmentation map, and normal map videos, an Auto Encoder that compress the language feature, and a field constructor that reconstruct 3DGS from the generates videos.
+Pipeline of LangScene-X. Our model is composed of a TriMap Video Diffusion model which generates RGB, segmentation map, and normal map videos, an Auto Encoder that compresses the language feature, and a field constructor that reconstructs 3DGS from the generated videos.

 ## ⚙️ Setup